rama1997/Lane-Line-Detection/README.md

 # Lane-Line-Detection
-Detects lane lines on the road from images/videos using the POV of a driving vehicle.
+Use computer vision to detects lane lines on the road from images/videos using the POV of a driving vehicle.

 Written in Python and openCV.